fbpx

 If you are the CEO or senior manager of a company, you probably want to assign as many tasks to your employees as possible, believing that this will ensure that they never have anything to do.

-Consider that two projects (A and B) need to be done, and it will take a week to finish each of them.
+Consider that two projects (A and B) must be done, and it will take a week to finish each.
 Now imagine that your coworkers begin juggling the two projects without paying particular attention to either.
 After two weeks, both projects will be completed, but attempting to complete as much work as possible will cause Project A to be delayed by an entire week, with no advantages to Project B.

 Instead, they will be able to complete Project A in one week and Project B in two weeks if they focus on one project at a time.
 Time management can play a key role while enhancing productivity at work.